jaekwon/ephesus/NOBODYLARP.md

 Christianity to continue the Saturnian using AI, those who do so going forward surely deserve to die.

-Cleans the world of these filthy lies and abominations and deliver your soul.
+Cleanse the world of these filthy lies and abominations and deliver your soul.

 <img src="./images/nobodylarp.png" />